Science & Innovation / Research Breakthroughs

 How Did OpenAI Pull It Off?

 The AI’s success wasn’t based on brute force or memorization.
 According to OpenAI’s researchers, the breakthrough came from a novel blend of general-purpose reinforcement learning and a technique called test-time compute scaling, allowing the model to reason in real time, sustaining mathematical creativity for hours.
-Unlike earlier AI systems that failed to even earn bronze under comparable conditions, this model produced multi-page logical proofs, wrote coherent mathematical arguments, and demonstrated abilities on par with elite human problem solvers.

 Why This Matters